What can I say?

 I hate to go back to the well of Adam Carolla again, but the guy is a man of many, if not sometimes crude, insights.

-He said “Don’t spend your time walking through other people’s museums.
+He said once, “Don’t spend your time walking through other people’s museums.
 Spend your time creating things that will go in your museum.”

 And he’s right.